DemocracyStudio/ML_mobility_analysis/README.md

 3. Upload the notebook "LiveLab Sept.21 - ML on transportation data" from this github folder, or from your local computer after downloading it.

-4. Make sure the datasets and the notebook are easily reachable for the time of the class (your desktop is the best option) to make things easier as possible.
+4. Make sure the datasets and the notebook are easily reachable for the time of the class (your desktop is the best option).